 Violence against Ahmadi Muslims and Buddhists has increased in recent years.
 The Buddhists mostly belong to indigenous hill tribes in south-eastern Bangladesh (Chittagong Hill Tracts).
 In September 2012, following the posting of a photograph of a burnt Quran on Facebook, more than 20 Buddhist temples, along with homes and shops, were attacked and set on fire by Muslim protesters.

 The mass migration of Hindus that started in 1947 from Bengal to India, is gradually depriving Bangladesh of religious minorities, and those who remain are frequently subjected to vandalism and murder.

-In 2014, allegations of “hurting religious sentiment” have risen.
+In 2014, allegations of “hurting religious sentiment” rose.
 On 8 November 2014, in Lalpur village in Ashuganga district, a number of temples were destroyed by a Muslim mob following an allegation that a Hindu person had defamed Muhammad on Facebook.
 Abuse of the de facto “blasphemy” law to attack minority population is frequent, often in connection with content reportedly posted on social media.

 Freedom of expression, advocacy of humanist values

 In 2013, several atheist and freethought bloggers were the victims of physical assaults, as well as government prosecutions for crimes of “blasphemy” in all but name, with one critic of Islam murdered by machete.

 In 2015, four more humanist writers were murdered in similar attacks by groups of young men using machetes, followed by twin coordinated attacks on secular publishing houses on 31 October 2015, in which one publisher was killed and others were shot and critically injured.
 (See “Highlighted cases” below.)